GED in NYC

 - Attention Deficit/Hyperactive Disorder

 Students can find forms for special requests by visiting the following website: http://www.acces.nysed.gov/ged/accomodations.html or they can obtain these forms from their local test center.
 Proper documentation of the disorder will be needed along with medical reports.
 New York State Education Department carries out these requests in complete confidence and no knowledge of these are passed further on.

 You can give the test whenever you are ready.
-The entire test takes more than seven hours to complete all five subjects and all five subjects are tested within the same day.
+The entire test takes more than seven hours to complete all five subjects and all five subjects are tested on the same day.
 Each test is scored from 200 to 800 marks and a minimum of 410 marks are necessary to pass each subject but the average test scores for a subject should be 450 to obtain your diploma.
 This means that a total minimum score of 2250 is to be achieved.

 For further information, you can visit http://www.acces.nysed.gov/ged/ which is the official site for testing in the State of New York.